GauravJain98/gauravjain98.github.io/_posts/2019-07-02-Add-Binary.md

 ## Solution

-Relativaly a simple solution. we start adding from the end of both the strings.
+Relatively a simple solution. we start adding from the end of both the strings.

 We check if the sum>2 then we get the mod of the sum and the carry becomes true and add the result normally.